timm/coffee-mine/README.md

 A data mining toolkit that implements _Occam's knife_ :

-* These learners eagerly and aggressively dump irrelevancies, redundacies etcs to learn tiny models.
+* These learners eagerly and aggressively dump irrelevancies, redundancies etcs to learn tiny models.
 * To read more about that, see http://coffee.unbox.org/p/big-picture.html.

 (Yes, I know the more common term is Occam's Razor but I'm not trimming